Akim Apachev: Political activity

 In a 2022 interview with the Russian state media website Ukraina.ru, Akim Apachev repeated common anti-Ukrainian conspiracy theories, telling interviewers "I think that we must first get away from ourselves inside, at home, at home, in our workplace... on our street, and then move on to this more important clash - ideological - with the new Ukrainian terrorist state."

 In April 2023, Apachev wrote a letter to the Russian Ministry of Culture in order to prevent a concert performance by Kazakh rapper Jah Khalib.
 He accused Khalib, who had been a vocal supporter of Ukraine, of trying to "support the terrorist Ukrainian army, but also finance the Armed Forces of Ukraine."
 As a result, Jah Khalib's performance in Moscow was canceled, and he was barred from performing in Russia indefinitely.

 Akim Apachev (bottom, center) posing with Russian soldiers in Ukraine, posted to his Instagram account in 2023.

 In a 2023 interview with Anton Krasovsky, Apachev said "We must kill all those who carry Ukrainian idea," and advocated for the extermination of 10% of the Ukrainian population.
 In a separate interview, he referred to Ukraine as a country of "heretics, [and] non-Christians."

 Akim Apachev has repeatedly expressed contradictory views on issues relating to Ukraine and Donbas.
 During a 2024 interview with Russian journalist Ksenia Sobchak, Apachev said, referencing his childhood as a Russian speaker in Ukraine, that "There were never any language problems.
 I spoke both Ukrainian and Russian perfectly. ...
 There was never anything," while discussing the supposed persecution of Russian speakers in Ukraine.
 In response, Sobchak told him "You do realize that the main thesis of Russian propaganda is that 'we are going to liberate them because they ban the Russian language'.
 You are now refuting this thesis."
 Apachev responded to this by stating "After 2014, of course, they began to squeeze out the Russian language.
 But before that, in the East, we did not have this.
 The east has always been Russian."

 In March 2025, Akim Apachev faced widespread criticism in Russia after spray painting anti-Ukrainian slogans on buildings in Sudzha.
 Apachev visited Sudzha for a propaganda stunt shortly after Ukrainian forces withdrew from the town.
-He graffitied anti-Ukrainian slogans such as "Ukrainians suck dick."
+He graffitied anti-Ukrainian slogans such as "Khokhols suck dick."
 This move was heavily criticized by residents of Sudzha, resulting in a Russian court ordering Apachev to pay 70,000 rubles in fines.